rweigel/phys305/syllabus.md

 >
 ><sup>*</sup> May be taken concurrently.

 # Format of Course

-The delivery of this course is centered on tutorials.
+The delivery of this course is centered on tutorials that introduce topics, provide examples, and require you to solve problems related to the examples.
 In general, I will not have a formal lecture prepared.

 1. Most of what I would normally lecture on has been written into the tutorials and their examples.
-2. I have done this to maximize the amount of time available for students to ask questions.
+2. I have done this to maximize the amount of time available for students to ask question during class.
 3. **If you do not work on the tutorial before class, you will not find class attendance helpful.**

 # Discord